-Why Your BMI Doesn’t Tell the Whole Story
+What Your BMI Doesn’t Tell You

 BMI's Drawbacks continued...

+People of Indian descent are at highest risk, according to Atkinson.
 "The standard definition of overweight is a BMI of 25 or above.
-But if you're from India, your risk of diabetes starts going up with a BMI of about 21 or 22," Atkinson says.
+But if you're from India, your risk of diabetes starts going up with a BMI of about 21 or 22," he says.

 In contrast, many African-Americans may have high BMI measures, but no associated health risks.
 Compared to whites with the same weight and BMI, African-Americans tend to have less visceral fat (fat around their organs) and more muscle mass, Atkinson says.
 Therefore, an African-American person with a BMI of 28, which the standard chart defines as overweight, might be as healthy as a white person with a BMI of 25.